The following is projected for students entering the university in 2021-22 and is subject to change.

 To graduate with a Bachelor of Applied Arts & Sciences degree, students must successfully complete 128 credits, including 48 credits of coursework from the following:

 Foundational courses (29 credits)

-STC 108 Science and Technology of Consciousness
+STC 108 Exploring Consciousness

 This course introduces students to three fundamental sources of knowledge that can be used together to evaluate any idea: personal experience, scientific reasoning, and traditional wisdom.
 On the basis of evidence from all three sources, a new consciousness-based framework is introduced as a new way of viewing the world and addressing its challenges.